Hipo/django-timestamp-paginator/README.md

-# TimestampPaginator

-Django Timestamp Paginator
+# Django Timestamp Paginator

 ## Why we needed this?

 Classical pagination (?page=2) doesn't work properly with actively updated list pages.

-####Example:
+#### Example:
 Imagine a web page where people upload their pet's pictures.
-Anyone can upload a picture anytime and it will be listed.
+ - Anyone can upload a picture anytime and it will be listed.
-The newest picture appears at the top of the page.
+ - The newest picture appears at the top of the page.
-When the list will be complete, the users will go to the second page (by a link or infinite loader).
+ - When the list will be complete, the users will go to the second page (by a link or infinite loader).

 This will work fine.

 However, if during this time period, a new image will be uploaded, the last image of the first page will become the first item of the second page.